kontena/docs/using-kontena/install-nodes/docker-compose.md

       - /var/run/docker.sock:/var/run/docker.sock
 ```

 * `KONTENA_URI` - Specify the URI of the Kontena Platform (use ws:// for a non-tls connection) you want to use.
-Use `kontena platform show` to see the current Kontena Platform URI.
+Use `kontena cloud platform env` to see the current Kontena Platform URI.
 * `KONTENA_TOKEN` - Specify the token of the Kontena Platform.
-Use `kontena platform show --token` to see the current Kontena Platform token.
+Use `kontena cloud platform env` to see the current Kontena Platform token.
 * `KONTENA_PEER_INTERFACE` - The network interface that is used to connect the other Kontena Nodes.

 #### Step 2: Copy `docker-compose.yml` file to each host